taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 dispatch(doTrackProgress());
 ~~~~~~~~

 But that would miss the point in Redux.
 You would want to come up with these commonalities to make your actions more abstract and be used by multiple reducers.
-My rule of thumb for this topic: Approach your actions as concrete actions with a 1:1 relationship to their reducers, but keep yourself always open to reuse them as more abstract actions in other reducers.
+My rule of thumb for this: Approach your actions as concrete actions with a 1:1 relationship to their reducers, but keep yourself always open to reuse them as more abstract actions in other reducers.

 ## Folder Organization